gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

   - title: Sunrise on Day 3
     latitude: 51.62925830867803
     longitude: -105.351364357881
-    text: Since we're traveling East to West, our mornings were progressively getting darker.
+    text: Since we were travelling East to West, our mornings were progressively getting darker.
 Breakfast for me was always at 6:30am.
 I just prefer to start the day early.
 This also gave me a good few hours alone in the Park car to watch the sunrise.
 This morning, it was incredible.
     images:
     - url: /travel/2023-11-19-the-canadian/day3-sunrise.jpg
       alt: The sun rising on day 3
   - title: Saskatoon
     latitude: 52.104431597140064
     longitude: -106.73836094699787
     text: A brief stop at Saskatoon gave an opportunity to see the front of the train.
-We firmly were in Saskatchewan now, and the day would be full of looking across the prairies.
+We were firmly in the province of Saskatchewan now, and the day would be full of looking across the prairies.
 Utter nothingness for miles on end.
 The train staff holds a good number of events for entertainment throughout each day.
 Today it was bingo, a showing a train documentary, and a wine tasting in the evening.
 All optional to attend, but also great fun if you do.
     images:
     - url: /travel/2023-11-19-the-canadian/saskatoon-front-of-train.jpg
       alt: Front of the train